Table of Contents[Hide][Show]

 These are just the basics.
 I went into a little more detail about using more common sense abroad than you do at home.
 The one thing I forgot to mention was sunscreen.
 They learned about the seriousness of that on the first day.

 Your teens will be excited about their travels and will want to explore and learn about the area.
 Hammer in the importance of trusting their gut instincts.
 Staying in highly trafficked areas, staying together and staying a little bit skeptical is important for safe solo teen travel.
 Making new friends is great, but remember that you just met them.
 Encourage teens to listen to how they feel and if something doesn’t feel right to leave together!

 Try to Blend In

-Looking and behaving like tourists is not how we roll when we travel.
-Hence, our teens are adept at blending in and not drawing a lot of attention to themselves.
-They pack light when they go out, they carry very little money and wear no jewelry.
-And, they keep their heads up and their eyes focused, so they do not appear vulnerable to the career pickpocketer, or worse.
+Looking and behaving like tourists isn’t a good look for solo teens.
+Remind them not to draw a lot of attention to themselves.
+Our teens pack light when they go out, carry very little money and wear no jewelry.
+They keep their heads up and their eyes focused, so they do not appear vulnerable to the career pickpocketer, or worse.

-Also, instead of lugging ginormous cameras that scream “tourist,” they mostly used Go Pros.
-Ideal for all adventure photography and video, this is the camera they throw in their bags when they head to the beach to surf or dive or snorkel, or when they go ziplining and canyoneering.
-They took it basically everywhere, except when they toured historical areas.
+Also, instead of lugging huge cameras that scream “tourist,” they mostly used Go Pros.
+Ideal for all adventure photography and video, this is the camera they throw in their bags for all of their adventures.

-If you’ve prepared your kids for teen travel and they follow these basic guidelines, all that’s left to do is for them to have fun and enjoy the incredible experience they are blessed to be able to embark on!
+If you’ve prepared your kids for solo teen travel and they follow these basic guidelines, all that’s left to do is for them to have fun.

-They had the time of their lives and upon returning home, they immediately started planning another trip … destination unknown because they are, after all, broke teens.
-They’re currently in search of cheap airfare anywhere relatively “safe.”
+Our teens had the time of their lives and upon returning home, they immediately started searching for cheap airfare for their next adventure.